dream-num/univer.ai/src/content/docs/en-us/guides/plugins/sheets/sheets-formula.md

 })
 ```

 Uniscript uses `@univerjs/facade` under the hood.
 You can also use Uniscript-like APIs directly in your project.
-Please refer to [Register Function](/guides/facade/register-function).
+Please refer to [Registering Function](/en-us/guides/facade/register-function).

 ## How to add formulas when initializing Univer